Thrive Design System

 With just a few months to build an iOS and Android app from the ground-up, the initial version of the design system emerged out of pure necessity.
 I was the sole product designer on a rapidly-moving team, and mocking up each state of every screen would have monopolized my time and created a huge bottleneck.
 Instead, by documenting and socializing design standards and patterns, we established a source-of-truth to help keep the team aligned.

-The first version of the design system served us well and helped facilitate two successful launches.
+The first version of the design system served us well and supported two successful launches.
 With the apps live in the store, we could now focus on aesthetics and begin refining and maturing our visual language in earnest.
 Additionally, I worked toward expanding the documentation with guidelines for visual elements, component behavior, and interaction patterns.

 Design + Code